Getting Into Consulting as a PhD: Complete Guide (2026)

 How Should PhDs Apply to Consulting Firms?

-The consulting application has three main components: your resume, cover letter, and an optional referral.
+The consulting application has three main components: your resume, your cover letter, and an optional referral.
 Each one matters, but the resume is by far the most important.

 How Should PhDs Write a Consulting Resume?